Security-Scoped URLs

 What Are Security-Scoped URLs?

-- Must be explicitly “accessed” and “released” to work properly
+- Must be explicitly activated (

-Key API:
+Core API:

 url.stopAccessingSecurityScopedResource()

-// Serialize for persistent storage
+// Serialize to persistent bookmark data

-// Restore from serialized bookmark
+// Restore from bookmark (across app launches)

-let url = try URL(resolvingBookmarkData: bookmarkData,
+let restoredURL = try URL(

 Architecture in RawCull

-Layer 1: Initial User Selection (OpencatalogView)
+Layer 1 — Initial User Selection (OpencatalogView)

 File: RawCull/Views/CopyFiles/OpencatalogView.swift

-.fileImporter(isPresented: $isImporting,
+isPresented: $isImporting,

-allowedContentTypes: [.directory],
+allowedContentTypes: [.directory]

-onCompletion: { result in
+) { result in

 switch result {